 - Emotions and thoughts.

-Possible indications of the images:
+Possible indications from the images:

 - Pulsating or throbbing areas on the ‘screen.’